Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 2016](https://github.com/scipy/scipy/issues/6681#issuecomment-254192679), currently inactive SciPy BDFL Pauli Virtanen suggested to "make `sf_error` error handling thread-local (which probably should be done in any case)".
 Over eight years later this is finally happening.
 I should probably go back and read old comment threads more often.

+### Funding acknowledgements

+This work was supported by the 2020 NASA ROSES grant, _Reinforcing the Foundations of Scientific Python_.

 ---